LethalMaus/AndroidSecurityTraining/README.md

     adb shell run-as dev.jamescullimore.android_security_training.secure \
       sqlite3 databases/tokens.db 'select * from tokens;'
     ```
+  - If you pull the DB to your host, open it with a desktop viewer such as DB Browser for SQLite, or use the sqlite3 CLI from https://www.sqlite.org/download.html.

   E) Root awareness in storage demo
   - Secure build guards certain write actions behind a root check (uses Root helper).
 On rooted devices the action returns a warning instead of writing secrets.